cadet/CADET-Workshop/03 Process Simulation/01 Simple Chromatographic Processes/01_chromatography.md

 +++ {"slideshow": {"slide_type": "slide"}}

 Again, we create two sections to model the injections.
+This time by turning off the flow rate of the feed `Inlet` and turning on the flow rate of the eluent `Inlet`.

 ```{code-cell} ipython3
 :tags: [solution]